Warren L. Miller: Early life and education

+Career

 Miller is a lawyer in private practice, and specializes in litigation and negotiation, white-collar criminal matters, and international advocacy.
 He has represented high-level government officials, Members of Congress and the judiciary, a foreign government, multinational corporations, and the U.S. Government as outside counsel.
 In these capacities, he has been lead counsel in several cases of national importance, including a defendant in the only espionage case to arise out of the Vietnam War.
 Miller is a member of the Bars of the District of Columbia, Virginia, and the United States Supreme Court, as well as numerous United States Circuit and District Courts.
 He is given the highest rating (AV) by his peers in the Martindale and Hubbell Directory.
 Miller's biography appears in Who's Who in the World, Who's Who in America, and Who's Who in American Law.